gradle/gradle/design-docs/managed-component-model.md

 ### Backlog

+- Improve error message when input or subject cannot be bound due to a null reference.
-- Deal with case where by-path binding points to a null reference or null scala value, rather than traverses a null reference.
+- Deal with case where by-path binding points to a null reference or null scalar value.
+Currently we supply a null value to the rule, should probably fail.
 - Deal with by-type binding to a non-null reference.
+- Currently an input or subject reachable via a reference can be viewed only as the types from the reference definition.
+Instead, should be able to view the target using any type that the view supports.
+- The target of a reference value can be changed while mutation is allowed.
+Treat reference change as remove and add.
+- Can't remove an element when it is the target of a reference.

 ## Model report shows references between elements